Haley Turner, MSW^Rifle High School Clinician

 While not at school, Brandon can be found listening to community radio, foraging for wild foods and crafting (occasionally delicious) meals, and having as much fun as possible with friends and family.

-Cate grew up in northern Wisconsin and attended St. Olaf College in Minnesota, where she received her bachelor’s degree in Psychology with concentrations in Education and Race and Ethnic Studies.
+Cate grew up in northern Wisconsin and attended St. Olaf College in Minnesota, where she received her Bachelor’s Degree in Psychology with concentrations in Education and Race and Ethnic Studies.
 During college, she spent summers working with Summer Advantage in the Roaring Fork Valley and fell in love with the community.
-After college, she worked with ELL students through AmeriCorps, with adolescents in adventure therapy, and with young adults in residential substance use treatment programs.
+After college, she worked with middle school ELL students through AmeriCorps, with adolescents doing adventure therapy, and with young adults in residential substance use treatment programs.

-Cate completed her Master’s in Social Work through the University of Denver’s Western Colorado program.
-She is passionate about building relationships, empowering youth and families, and supporting holistic wellness for all.
-In her work with students, she utilizes DBT, CBT, Motivational Interviewing, Narrative Therapy, and Solutions-Focused Therapy.
+Cate returned to the valley and completed her Master’s in Social Work through the University of Denver’s Western Colorado program.
+She feels passionate about building relationships, empowering youth and families, and supporting holistic wellness for all.
+In her work with students, she utilizes DBT, CBT, ACT, IFS, Motivational Interviewing, Narrative Therapy, and Solutions-Focused Therapy.
+When she's not at work, she enjoys spending time with friends, reading, and recreating outside with her dog, Percy.

 Heather was born and raised in Nebraska but has called Aspen home for the past eight years.
 She began her journey in social work by recognizing a need for more supports for youth and families in the school system.
 She received her PreK-12 School Social Worker Certificate from Colorado State University in 2020.
 From this experience, she knew that social work was her calling and began her Master’s degree.
 She graduated the University of Denver with her Master’s degree in Social Work with a focus on clinical practice.